 Developing Quality Control & Quality Assurance for UAV LiDAR

-The survey and mapping industry has experienced phenomenal growth with the number of surveys conducted using UAV LiDAR and photogrammetry continuing to increase.
+The survey and mapping industry has experienced phenomenal growth with the number of surveys conducted using UAV LiDAR continuing to increase.
 The impact of this disruptive technology is similar to that seen in the 1980’s when GPS (Global Positioning System) was first introduced and applied to high accuracy surveying and positioning.
 In both cases, Quality Assurance and Quality Control (QA/QC) procedures have lagged behind the curve.
 It takes a while for users to understand the importance of, adopt and implement a QA/QC methodology applicable to each new technology.
 Typically QA/QC is implemented after the initial flush of excitement has dissipated and the technology is being used in earnest.

 Learning QA/QC lessons from the oil industry